The Spec Coding Editorial Team

 Current Editorial Priorities

-Daniel is currently focused on making every core page useful without extra context: stronger examples for templates, clearer review gates for tools, better Chinese-language parity, and more explicit maintenance notes for resources and policy pages.
+The current focus is making every core page useful without extra context: stronger examples for templates, clearer review gates for tools, better Chinese-language parity, and more explicit maintenance notes for resources and policy pages.
 The goal is for a reader to leave each page with a concrete next action, not just a definition.

 - Email: [email protected]